selmetwa/HunterGather/README.md

 - [ ] update a collection if its yours
 - [ ] remove a block from a collection
 - [ ] intersperse blocks and collections on homepage
+- [ ] add a block to a collection after creation
 - [ ] add a collection to a collection :o